Always From Scratch

 Pro-Tips

-1. Coat the sausage in a tiny bit of olive oil before putting them on the grill.
+1. Coat the sausages in a tiny bit of olive oil before putting them on the grill.

-• When you're eating Italian, you can't pass up on a good Italian dessert like Pistachio Cream Tiramisu or Rainbow Cookie Cake
+• When you're eating Italian, you can't pass up a good Italian dessert like Pistachio Cream Tiramisu or Rainbow Cookie Cake.

 How do Italians eat sausage and peppers?